-During 2020 we entered into a worldwide license and research agreement with Philips, under which Philips has licensed the technology underlying its Philips Brain Model for use in ClearPoint Maestro Brain Model ("Maestro"), the first generation of which we expect to be cleared for a launch in 2022.
-We believe that Maestro will have use across all our product lines through automatic pathway and trajectory planning, and confirmation of device placement, while identifying eloquent structures of the brain so as to avoid crucial anatomy.
+During 2020, we entered into a worldwide license and research agreement with Philips, under which Philips has licensed us to use the technology underlying its Philips Brain Model in our ClearPoint Maestro Brain Model ("Maestro"), the first generation of which received 510(k) clearance in 2022.
+We believe that Maestro will have use across all our product lines through automatic pathway and trajectory planning and confirmation of device placement, while identifying eloquent structures of the brain so as to avoid crucial anatomy.
 In consideration of the foregoing, we paid a fee upon execution of the agreement and are committed to pay royalties based on (a) sales of systems, and (b) procedures in which the licensed technology is used.
+In early 2022, we expanded our collaboration with Philips to include additional technology to allow use of the Philips Brain Model with Computed Tomography ("CT") imaging.

-Blackrock
+Blackrock Neurotech

-During 2020 we entered into a multi-product development agreement and an option agreement with Blackrock.
-The objective of these agreements is the incorporation of Blackrock's sensing technologies into certain of our product lines, with the expectation of initial product launches to occur in 2023, starting with the Microelectric Recording platform and to be followed by offerings including such products as "smart" biopsy needles and other implantable neural electrodes.
+During 2020, we entered into a multi-product development agreement and an option agreement with Blackrock.
+The objective of these agreements is the incorporation of Blackrock's sensing technologies into certain of our product lines starting with the Microelectric Recording platform and to be followed by offerings including such products as "smart" biopsy needles and other implantable neural electrodes.
 We believe that the combination of Blackrock's expertise in neuro-electrodes, combined with our ClearPoint navigation technology, will allow us to expand our product offering beyond the MRI suite and into the operating room.
+In 2021, we entered into a joint development agreement with Blackrock to develop an automated surgical solution, leveraging our technology platform, for implanting Blackrock's brain computer interfaces ("BCIs") into patients with a wide range of neurological disorders.